peterdutey/ewac-web/about.md

 * frequency and
 * intensity of alcohol use.

-This brief questionnaire is commonly used by doctors and nurses in health care services across the world.
+This questionnaire is commonly used by doctors and nurses in health care services across the world.

-<abbr title="Estimated Weekly Alcohol Consumption">EWAC</abbr> is calculated by adding the product of quantity by frequency to the intensity of alcohol use.
+The <abbr title="Estimated Weekly Alcohol Consumption">EWAC</abbr> is calculated by adding the product of quantity by frequency to the intensity of alcohol use.

+The result is provided both in
+* UK alcohol units (10ml or 8g of pure alcohol)
+* grams of pure alcohol

+Its intended purpose is to monitor health and wellbeing, as well as to provide medical education.

-You can try it yourself on this website using [our EWAC Web App](/questionnaire).
+Try it yourself using <a target="_blank" href= "/questionnaire" class="read-more">the EWAC Web App </a>

 ## How reliable is it?